 The caseback has a very detailed map-style engraving of the Antarctic region with compass bearings and meridians, a serial number and technical details.

-The Haskell Sand is offered with a wide selection of quality straps from Marloe, sixteen in total so there is plenty of OEM choice from leather to metal to NATO.
+The Haskell Sand is offered with a wide selection of quality straps from Marloe, sixteen in total so there is plenty of OEM choice from leather to metal to military style.
 However, we always like to put our own spin on beautiful watches so here is our homegrown choice of alternate straps for the Marloe Haskell Sand.

 ZULUDIVER has made this replacement watch strap using SEAQUAL® responsible manufactured woven fabric that is made from upcycled marine plastic found on the ocean floor and surface.
 I selected the Khaki strap as it worked well with the Haskell Sand.